 Why are they a problem?

 Defoliation is the primary concern of a gypsy moth infestation.
 One larva is capable of eating one square metre of tree canopy.
-Although trees can recover from total defoliation, trees that are repeatedly defoliated may become weakened, have their growth stunted, and are much more susceptible to disease and insects.
+Although trees can recover from total defoliation, trees that are repeatedly defoliated may become weakened and have their growth stunted, and are much more susceptible to disease and insects.
 Following a large gypsy moth infestation, these weakened trees gradually die, resulting in a large reduction of our tree populations.

 What can we do?